Maintaining your countertops may need more than just a thorough cleaning. Here are some pointers on how to keep each material in good condition.

 Caring For Ceramic Tile Countertops

 The grout is the major focus of ceramic tile countertop maintenance.
-Cleaning using a toothbrush and mildew-fighting solution on a regular basis; occasional stains may be removed with the diluted household bleach.
+Cleaning needs a toothbrush and mildew-fighting solution on a regular basis; occasional stains may be removed with the diluted household bleach.

 Caring For Granite Countertops